IBM-Bluemix-Docs/containers/cs_cluster.md

     ```
     {: pre}

-    **Tip:** You can also deploy an existing configuration script, such as one of the IBM-provided public images.
+    **Tip:** You can also deploy an existing configuration file, such as one of the IBM-provided public images.
 This example uses the **ibmliberty** image in the US-South region.

     ```
     kubectl apply -f https://raw.githubusercontent.com/IBM-{{site.data.keyword.Bluemix_notm}}/kube-samples/master/deploy-apps-clusters/deploy-ibmliberty.yaml